CelesNeba/Streaming-Service-Dashboard-/README.md

 ## Phase 3: Data Visualization with Tableau

-1. Connect Tableau to the database.
+1. Connect Power bi to the database.

 2. Visualize: